On this colorful island, British sensibility clashes with West Indian passion in a very fashionable way...

 The shark-like barracuda is not the only fish marveled at off the reefs and wrecks off Barbados.
 In the crevices of the wrecks lurk lobster, eels and lionfish, and peeping out of the sand like blades of grass but retreating quickly into their holes are the garden eels.
 The hawksbill, leatherback and green turtles all use the island’s beaches as nesting grounds.
 Stingrays, moray eels and nurse sharks can sometimes be seen.
 Keep your eyes open for brilliantly colored parrotfish, reef squid, Bermuda chub, grouper and tube sponges, too.

 For better readability of the table, pass into the landscape mode.

 Barbados offers a wonderful, relaxed Caribbean vibe.
 Located outside the Atlantic hurricane belt, it was one of the few islands visited by both the Spanish and Portuguese during the era of colonization.

-Outside of the Atlantic hurricane belt, Barbados was one of the few islands visited by both the Spanish and Portuguese during the era of colonization, but it was left unclaimed until British settlers arrived in 1627.
+However, it lay unclaimed until British settlers arrived in 1627.
 The island remained a colony until 1966, when Barbados was declared an independent state within the British Commonwealth.
-The sugar cane dominated economy has been replaced in recent years by an influx of tourism.
+The economy - traditionally dominated by sugar cane - has evolved to better meet the needs of global tourism.

-The capital of Bridgetown has a diverse ethnic culture made up of Carib Indians, Europeans and African descendants.
-But, English is spoken across the whole island.
-The island has been noted to have an exceptional literacy rate of almost 100%, adding to the advancement of the economy both locally and with international trade partners.
+The capital of Bridgetown has a diverse ethnic culture made up of Carib Indians, Europeans and African descendants - with English spoken widely across the whole island.
+Barbados has an exceptional literary rate of almost 100%, bolstering the economy both locally and abroad.